Senior Citizen Caregiving Resilience

 What is the cost of senior citizen caregiving?

-The cost varies based on factors such as location, level of care required, and whether professional services are involved.
-On average, caregiving expenses can range from $1,000 to $5,000 per month.
+The cost varies widely depending on factors like location, level of care required, and whether professional services are used.
+On average, in-home care can range from $20 to $30 per hour, while assisted living facilities may cost $4,000 to $6,000 per month.

 How do I choose the right caregiving provider?